 LOST OR DESTROYED PAYROLL WARRANTS 8426.2

-(New 9/2000)
+(Revised 01/2021)

-Departments may issue office revolving fund checks to replace lost or destroyed payroll warrants but only after completion of the forms as required below.
+Agencies/departments may issue office revolving fund checks to replace lost or destroyed payroll warrants but only after completing the forms as required below.

 If a payroll warrant is lost or destroyed:

-Before delivery to the employee, the department must complete a Proof of Lost or Destroyed Payroll Warrant and Request for Issuance of Duplicate Warrant form, CD 113 A or B. Detailed instructions are in the .
-The duplicate warrant will be mailed to the department.
+Prior to an employee receiving a payroll warrant, , the agency/department must complete a Proof of Lost or Destroyed Payroll Warrant and Request for Issuance of Duplicate Warrant form, CD 113 A or B. Detailed instructions are in the Payroll Procedures Manual, Chapter I, Section 320.
+The duplicate warrant will be mailed to the agency/department.

-After delivery to the employee, the employee must complete the certification on a Request for Duplicate Controller’s Warrant/Stop Payment form, .The department will complete STD.
-435 with the departmental address in the upper left- hand box.
-Thiswill ensure the duplicate warrant is sent to the department.
+After an employee received a payroll warrant, , the employee must complete the certification on a Request for Duplicate Controller’s Warrant/Stop Payment form, .STD 435.The agency/department will complete STD 435 with the departmental address in the upper left- hand box.
+This process will ensure the duplicate warrant is sent to the department.

 The duplicate warrant will be deposited to reimburse the office revolving fund.

-If an employee overpayment occurs, departments must follow collection procedures as outlined in SAM Section 8776.7.
+If an employee overpayment occurs, agencies/departments must follow collection procedures in in SAM section .8293.2